 The author's mom at their afternoon tea table

-Tips Before Booking Afternoon Tea at The Library London
+Tips Before Booking Afternoon Tea at the Library

 • You’ll have two hours to enjoy the experience of afternoon tea.